Spring Stream

 I can hear the answer

-as I finally float off
+as I finally float off to the rollicking harmony of laughter

 and roller skates grinding down the sidewalk: